monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 ## 2️⃣ Counterfactual Analysis Framework

-#### Goal

-Test whether predictions would change if only the protected attribute changed.
+→ Test whether predictions would change if only the protected attribute changed.

 ---